-Data Dashboard for LabVIEW 2.2 (Releases Fall 2013 for iOS and Android tablets)
+Data Dashboard for LabVIEW 2.2 (Releases spring 2014 for iOS and Android tablets)

 1. Android Tablet Support

 Users can now monitor and control LabVIEW applications from Android tablets as well as iOS tablets.
 Enjoy all the same features as the iOS tablet version but with an Android look and feel.
 Developed dashboards can be interchanged between operating systems.

 2. Multi-plot Graphs

 2D array of numerics and points are now supported allowing for multi-plot chart and graphs.
 This will allow multiple data sets to be viewed on one UI element instead of needing multiple ones.